shubh24/shubh24.github.com/_posts/2021-08-30-Pulling the plug | Report #243.md

 Welcome to #243

 It has been one of those weeks that could change a lot for me.
-After a fair amount of deliberation, i took a decision to move on from Radicali. i'll be writing a separate blog about the decision and learnings, but the short summary is that we couldn't hit enough traction to convince investors, and i started having doubts about our ability to hit product-market fit going into the future.
-We communicated the same with the team last week, and are now exploring options to bring down the curtains on the product meaningfully.
+After a fair amount of deliberation, i took a decision to stop active development on Radicali. i'll be writing a separate blog about the decision and learnings, but the short summary is that we couldn't hit enough traction to convince investors, and i started having doubts about our ability to hit product-market fit going into the future.
+We communicated the same with the team last week, and are now exploring options to make the most with our current IP/product.

 One of my goals now is to lead a happy and peaceful life.
 In the last couple years, i grinded hard but lived a happy, but anxious life.